ntk148v/til/enterprise-architecture/README.md

   - Methods for desigining architecture.
   - Organization of architects.

 ### 2.2.
-EA framework topics
+Topics

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3f/Layers_of_the_Enterprise_Architecture.jpg/320px-Layers_of_the_Enterprise_Architecture.jpg)

 - Architecture domains ([Enterprise Architecture Planning](https://en.wikipedia.org/wiki/Enterprise_Architecture_Planning)):
-  - Business architecture
+  - Business architecture: defines business strategy and organization, key business processes, and goverance and standards.
-  - Data architecture
+  - Application architecture: provides a blueprint for deploying individual systems, including the interactions among application systems as well as their relationships to essential business processes.
-  - Applications architecture
+  - Data architecture: documents the structure of logical. and physical data assets and any related data management resources.
-  - Technology architecture
+  - Technology architecture: describes the hardware, software, and network infrastructure necessary to support the deployment of mission-critical applications.
 - Layers of the EA: The view of architecture domains as layers.
   - Environment
   - Business Layer